Bring Your Dynamic Self to The Metaverse with Layered Clothing

 This brings us to today’s launch of the Layered Clothing Studio Beta.
 Layered Clothing mimics the way clothing drapes and forms on a body.
 Individual items like shirts, hats, outerwear, and shoes can be layered in any order, and when fully launched platform-wide, future avatars will be able to wear up to seven layers of clothing in addition to accessories.

-Prior to today’s launch, and dating back to the early days of Roblox, there were only two ways to change a characters’ look: either change the paint scheme of a body part, in the form of our classic “pants, shirts, and t-shirts” (which are actually 2D paint-schemes), or swap out an entire body part for a new body part.
+Prior to today’s launch, and dating back to the early days of Roblox, there were only two ways to change a characters’ look: either change the paint scheme of a body part, in the form of our classic “pants, shirts, and t-shirts” (which are actually 2D paint-schemes), or swap out an entire body part.
 This interchangeable parts-and-paint-based approach served us well and allowed for a lot of unique customizations.

 However, Layered Clothing takes the combinatorial possibilities to a whole new level.
 You can still paint, color, and part-swap the underlying components, but now you can also layer entirely new 3D items on top of any body, and the system will intelligently fit the layered items not only to the existing body components, but also to any previously layered items on the avatar.